Gh0sT2xx2/Gh0sT2xx2.github.io/_posts/2025-02-27-python-deep-dork.md

 - **Multi-threaded Proxy Validation**: Efficiently test and validate large proxy lists in parallel to ensure reliability.
 - **Search History & Export**: Maintain a history of searches and export results in JSON or CSV format for further analysis.
 - **Customizable Dork Templates**: Load predefined Dork templates from a JSON file or create your own for tailored searches.
-- **Interactive Menu System**: A user-friendly command-line interface (CLI) for seamless navigation and operation.
+- **Interactive Menu System (CLI)**: A user-friendly command-line interface for seamless navigation and operation.
+- **Real-Time Search Filtering (Web)**: Dynamically filter dorks based on search terms and categories in the browser-based version.
+- **Dynamic Query Generation (Web)**: Replace placeholders in dork queries with user-provided input for personalized searches.
+- **Search Engine Integration (Web)**: Generate direct links to Google search results for selected dorks.

 ---
 ## How It Works
 1. **Query Construction**: The tool allows users to input a domain, name, or other target-specific keywords.
 These are combined with predefined or custom Google Dork templates to form search queries.
 2. **Search Execution**: The tool sends requests to Google's search engine using randomized User-Agent headers and optional proxies to avoid detection and blocking.
 3. **Result Parsing**: The HTML response from Google is parsed using BeautifulSoup to extract relevant details like titles, URLs, and snippets.
 4. **CAPTCHA Bypass**: If a CAPTCHA is encountered, the tool can either use Selenium to simulate browser behavior or delegate solving to a third-party service like 2Captcha.
 5. **Proxy Management**: Proxies are tested for validity and performance before being used.
 The tool rotates through available proxies to distribute requests evenly.
-6. **Output & Export**: Results are displayed in the CLI and can be saved to a file in JSON or CSV format for offline analysis.
+6. **Output & Export**: Results are displayed in the CLI or web interface and can be saved to a file in JSON or CSV format for offline analysis.

+For the **web version**, users simply visit the hosted URL, enter their search terms, and click on generated links to view results directly in their browser.

 ---
 ## Code Structure
 The project is organized into two main classes:
 1. **`GoogleDorkSearch`**: